ore-code/ore-cms-js/docs/04-styles.md

 # Adding Styles

 Styling is handled using plain CSS.
-There are no frameworks, no build steps, and no magic.
+There are no frameworks, no build steps, and no magic required.
 You control how things look by linking stylesheets in `default.html` and optionally using inline styles in Markdown pages.

 ## Site Styles